AbdelrhmanHamouda/pytest_BDD/README.md

 # pytest_BDD
-BDD based tests for a simple example.
+This repo is full of working follow along code that i picked up for learning BDD testing.
+I have 3 folders; simple test, API calls, Web UI.
+Here I am exploring what it means to test in BDD and how to implent such tests.
 Tests are written in Python with pytest, pytest-bdd.
 Features file is written in Gherkin.

 # How to run the tests
 ```sh